lsig/flower_garden/gardeners/group6/IMPROVEMENTS.md

 ### 6. Variety Rotation in Multi-Start

-**Problem**: Each multi-start run uses same random variety subset; limits exploration.

-**Idea**: Each seed uses different variety rotation, ensuring diverse subset coverage.
+**Idea**: Each multi-start seed currently scatter-randomizes the entire variety set independently.
+There's a chance two seeds end up trying the same combination, wasting that run.
+By systematically rotating which varieties each seed attempts (seed 0 tries varieties 0,2,4...; seed 1 tries 1,3,5...), we ensure coverage across the variety space and avoid redundant optimization.

 **Implementation**:
-- Instead of random scattering every run, systematically rotate which varieties are attempted
+- Instead of random selection each seed, use deterministic rotation
-- Seed 0: varieties[0::num_seeds]
-- Seed 1: varieties[1::num_seeds]
-- Seed N: varieties[N::num_seeds]
+- Seed N gets varieties[N::num_seeds] (every Nth variety starting at offset N)
-- Or: use stratified random sampling per seed
+- Or use stratified random sampling to ensure even variety distribution

-**Where**: `gardener.py` in `cultivate_garden()` multi-start loop
+**Where**: `gardener.py` in `cultivate_garden()` before calling `scatter_seeds_randomly()`

-**Benefits**:
-- Ensures all varieties are attempted across runs
-- No wasted multi-start on same variety combination
-- Better space exploration with fixed budget

 ---